MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/faq-case-mgmt.md

 ### How can I create a case when the contact isn't linked to the customer organization?

 Out-of-the-box, agents can't create a case because the contact isn't associated with the customer organization.
 However, you can customize case forms and remove the validation and allow unrelated contacts be linked with the case.
 More information: [Remove validation on contact and customer for cases in Customer Service](remove-validation-contact.md).
-This allows agents to create cases when a contact belongs to an external organization.

 ### Why can I use only few columns to search in the Case view?